3 Easy Ways to Enable Candlestick Timer in TradingView

 This method allows you to completely remove candlesticks by modifying the candlestick appearance settings.
 It is the most accurate and controlled way to hide candles without changing the chart type.

-You need to right-click anywhere on the TradingView chart to open the chart menu.
-You need to click on Settings from the menu options.
+You need to right-click anywhere on the chart in TradingView to open the chart menu, and then click on Settings from the menu options.

 Steps: